disneystreaming/neutrino/README.md

 The default value for `scalaVersion` is `2.11`, and the one for `sparkVersion` is `2.3`.

 You can also add an option `-Pfast` to skip all the test cases and code style checks to make the build process faster.

+## About the license - TOST

+Disney's [Tomorrow Open Source Technology (TOST)](https://disneystreaming.github.io/TOST-1.0.txt) License is a Disney specific version of the Modified Apache 2.0.
+The main difference is referenced in the license to abide by Apache's license agreement - noted below.

+> 6. Trademarks.
+This License does not grant permission to use the trade names, trademarks, service marks, or product names of the Licensor and its affiliates, except as required to comply with Section 4(c) of the License and to reproduce the content of the NOTICE file

 # Why it is so difficult to apply DI on apache spark